HygrocreteTM Permeable Composite Concrete

 There are some downsides to Permeable concrete unfortunately.
 Some aggregate will loosen from the concrete's surface (called ravelling) and it can be a little uneven in texture and appearance.
 It can become easily clogged with fine material such as soil and vegetation.
 It also has a different methodology for placement so your concrete placers need to be aware of what's required before concrete placement (traditional concrete is poured, screeded, floated, troweled and water cured, permeable concrete is poured, struck to height, roller compacted and covered).
 If Permeable concrete is to be the “finished surface” please ensure your contractor is familiar with the material and placing process.

 Is there a better way?

 Yes, HygrocreteTM permeable composite concrete.
-This composite concrete construction has a base course of 150mm special fibre reinforced permeable concrete which is placed, screeded and roller compacted.
-Then an 80mm traditional concrete topping is laid over the permeable concrete (the traditional concrete can be barrowed or pumped over the HygrocreteTM permeable composite concrete.
-The permeable and traditional concrete form a composite material which has saw cuts at regular intervals to provide permeability in accordance with the site requirements (see table 1).
+This composite concrete construction has a base course of 150mm special fibre reinforced HygrocreteTM permeable concrete which is placed, struck to height and roller compacted.
+Then an 80mm HygrocreteTM topping concrete is laid over the permeable concrete (the topping concrete can be barrowed or pumped over the HygrocreteTM permeable concrete.
+The composite material has saw cuts at regular intervals to provide permeability in accordance with the site requirements (see table 1).
 This composite material is less likely to clog like traditional permeable concrete and debris can easily be swept or blown off the surface just like regular concrete maintenance.
 In some cases HygrocreteTM permeable composite concrete may be able to be laid without any fall as the surface water does not need to be directed to cess pits.
 In summary HygrocreteTM permeable composite concrete looks great, is fast and easy to construct, is what your customer expected and is permeable.

 Saw cut ctrs… (all 150mm deep with cutting slurry vacuumed during cutting)